Rangeela (album)

 Rangeela is the third studio album by English singer Shireen Jawad, released on 8 April 2013 by Laser Vision.

 Composition and release

 Rangeel features nine folk songs composed by eight prominent fusion composers of Bangladesh, of which two are traditional and seven are new.
-Habib Wahid, Bappa Majumdar, Fuad, Hridoy Khan, Rumel, Rumman, Rafa and Raihan have composed songs for the album.
+Habib Wahid, Bappa Mazumder, Fuad, Hridoy Khan, Rumel, Rumman, Rafa and Raihan have composed songs for the album.

 The album was released by Laser Vision on 8 April 2013.
 Laser Vision launched the music video of "Chengra Chabiwala" as part of the promotion.